helblinglilly/piserver/README.md

+> ⚠️ This repo is no longer in use.
+All custom apps written here have either been deprecated, or replaced by public alternatives.

 # Piserver

 This repository should allow for a quick and simple deployment of essential web apps to a Raspberry Pi.